Taking Action Post-Election

 1) Evaluate your Curriculum

-- MSFC has developed a baseline curriculum and a set of learning objectives to help you identify deficits and set goals.
+- MSFC has developed a baseline curriculum to help you identify deficits and set goals.

 - MSFC maintains records of past curriculum change efforts, curriculum resources, and articles to support your efforts.

-- Where will your topic fit in the current format of your curriculum?
+- Where will the topic fit in the current format of your school’s curriculum?

 - At what point in the curriculum?